haiku/website/content/blog/waddlesplash/2022-08-09_haiku_activity_contract_report_july_2022.md

 milek7 added userspace entry wiring, UART mapping, ACPI, the architectural timer, and more for ARM64.

+### HaikuPorts

+waddlesplash added support to Xlibe to specify "XSettings" values.
+This allows applications which check XSettings, like GTK, to use the system-default fonts and HiDPI scaling.
+As a result, all GTK applications in HaikuPorts should now automatically respect whatever the default system font is, and at least attempt to scale corresponding to the way other Haiku applications do.
+Some other coordinate and event handling bugs were fixed around the same time as a result of testing other applications.

+Begasus added a port of Geany, a GTK-based IDE, and added or bumped the versions of various other GTK-based software.

+3dEyes added a port of Ladybird, the lightweight web browser that originated on SerenityOS.

 ### That's all, folks!

 A bit of a quieter month in general (I didn't work as many hours last month as the month before.)
 But I did see we have more recurring donors on GitHub Sponsors.